101 · Question #313

 A Pool Member in F5 BIG-IP LTM is defined as the combination of a node IP address and a specific port, uniquely identifying a service endpoint on a downstream server.

-- A. A Self IP is an IP address assigned to the BIG-IP system itself for management or network communication, not an object representing a backend server.
+A Self IP is an IP address assigned to the BIG-IP system itself for management or network communication, not an object representing a backend server.

-- B. A Virtual Server is the front-end listener on the BIG-IP that accepts inbound client traffic, not an object describing a downstream resource.
+A Virtual Server is the front-end listener on the BIG-IP that accepts inbound client traffic, not an object describing a downstream resource.

-- C. A Pool is a logical collection of Pool Members sharing a load balancing configuration, not a single IP-and-port endpoint.
+A Pool is a logical collection of Pool Members sharing a load balancing configuration, not a single IP-and-port endpoint.

-- D. A Node represents only the IP address of a downstream server without any associated port, so it cannot represent the full 192.168.9.250:443 combination.
+A Node represents only the IP address of a downstream server without any associated port, so it cannot represent the full 192.168.9.250:443 combination.

-Concept tested.
-F5 LTM Pool Member vs Node object distinction
+Concept tested: F5 LTM Pool Member vs Node object distinction

-Reference. https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-local-traffic-manager-concepts/pool-members.html
+Source: https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-local-traffic-manager-concepts/pool-members.html

 Community Discussion